-No, they’re not.
-But don’t worry – you’re not alone if you get these 2 confused.
-We frequently see the 2 terms wrongly interchanged.
+It’s a common misconception that demand generation and lead generation are the same thing.
+They’re not, but don’t worry – you’re not alone if you get these two confused.
+We frequently see these terms wrongly interchanged.

 Demand generation is an umbrella strategy for a range of coordinated marketing programs that seek to achieve your overarching goals.